Unveiling the dark Universe with HI and EMBER-2: Simulations

 \section{Simulations}

 Similar to the approach in \citet{Bernardini2025} we use cosmological hydrodynamical simulations that are part of the Feedback in Realistic Environments (\textsc{FIRE}\footnote{See the official \textsc{FIRE} project website: \href{https://fire.northwestern.edu}{\texttt{fire.northwestern.edu}}}) project.
 The simulation used to create the training dataset is a volume simulation from the FIREbox suite \citep[][]{Feldmann2023, Feldmann2025} with a box length of $30\,\text{cMpc}/h$ (44 cMpc; hereafter denoted as \fbb{}, \citealt{Bernardini2025}).
 The simulation is run with {\sc gizmo} \citep{Hopkins2015}\footnote{A public version of \textsc{GIZMO} is available at \href{http://www.tapir.caltech.edu/~phopkins/Site/GIZMO.html}{\texttt{tapir.caltech.edu/phopkins/Site/GIZMO}}} using the FIRE-2 galaxy formation physics model \citep[][]{Hopkins2018}.
 The initial conditions for the simulation are created using MUSIC \citep[][]{Hahn2011}.
 The simulations are run with Planck 2015 cosmology \citep[][]{Planck2016}: $H_0$= 67.74 km/s/Mpc, $\rm \Omega_m$=$0.3089$, $\Omega_\Lambda$=$0.6911$, $\rm \Omega_b$=$0.0486$, $\sigma_8$=$0.8159$ and $n_\mathrm{s}$=$0.9667$.
-The FIRE-2 galaxy formation model has been validated both in zoom-in and cosmological box simulations, for large-scale \citep[e.g.][]{Bernardini2022, Tortora2024} and small-scale HI properties \citep[e.g.][]{Feldmann2023, Gensior2023, Gensior2024}.
-The simulation is initialized with $1024^3$ dark matter and $1024^3$ gas particles with mass resolutions of $m_{\text{dm}}=1.45\times 10^6 \, \Msun$ and $m_{\text{gas}}=5 \times 10^5 \, \Msun$.
-For dark matter (star) particles the softening length is fixed to $160\,\text{pc}$ (32 \text{pc}).
-Gas particles have a variable softening lengths with a minimum of $4\,\text{pc}$.
-The most massive dark matter halo at $z = 0$ has a mass of $2.36 \times 10^{13} \, \Msun$, and the resolution of the simulation allows to resolve halos down to $\sim 10^9 \, \Msun$ (with $\geq 10^3$ particles).
+The FIRE-2 galaxy formation model has been validated in both zoom-in and cosmological simulations, reproducing cosmological HI statistics such as the total HI content in the Universe and the HI column density distribution function (CDDF) \citep[e.g.][]{Bernardini2022, Feldmann2023}, as well as properties on galactic scales, including HI mass fractions, disk scale heights, power spectra, and covering fractions \citep[e.g.][]{Gensior2023, Gensior2024, Tortora2024}.
+The simulation is initialized with $1024^3$ dark matter and $1024^3$ gas particles with mass resolutions of $m_{\text{dm}}=2.68\times 10^6 \, \Msun$ and $m_{\text{gas}}=5 \times 10^5 \, \Msun$.
+For dark matter (star) particles the softening length is fixed to 160 (32) pc.
+Gas particles have a variable softening lengths with a minimum of 4 pc.
+The most massive dark matter halo at $z = 0$ has a mass of $2.45 \times 10^{13} \, \Msun$, and the resolution of the simulation allows to resolve halos down to $\sim 10^9 \, \Msun$ (with $\geq 10^3$ particles).
 Dark matter halos are identified with the Amiga Halo finder (AHF) \citep{Knollmann2009}.\footnote{See the official AHF website: \href{http://popia.ft.uam.es/AHF/}{\texttt{popia.ft.uam.es/AHF/}}.} In addition to \fbb{}, we use the FB512 simulation from the FIREbox simulation suite, hereafter denoted as \fb.
 This simulation is generated with a different random seed than \fbb{}, but uses the same physics and resolution, albeit in an 8 times smaller volume.
 In this work, \fb{} is only used as an independent test set to verify the models accuracy of the dark matter reconstruction.